ibrahimy353/Static-Site-Generator-/posts/SSG.md

   )
 }
 ```
-To inject custom style to the blog we use Tailwind.css.
+To inject a custom style into the blog, we use Tailwind.css.
 Copy and paste the code below on the **styles/global.css** file.
-More information on css from these [tailwindcss](https://v1.tailwindcss.com/docs/adding-base-styles).
+More information on CSS from these [tailwindcss](https://v1.tailwindcss.com/docs/adding-base-styles) docs.

 ```javascript
 @tailwind base;
 @tailwind components;
 @tailwind utilities;
 ```
 Inside the **/app/layout.tsx** paste the code below.
-Through this code, we get to add permanent components/building blocks of the blog that will appear on each page that the header, and footer, and styled them with Tailwind.css.
+Through this code, we got to add permanent components/building blocks of the blog that will appear on each page, the header, and the footer and styled them with Tailwind.css.

 ```javascript